OpenMx/OpenMx/docs/source/TwoModelStylesTwoDataStyles.rst

             labels=c("meanX","meanY")
         )

-Changes for fitting to raw data just require the ``mxData`` command to read in the data directly with ``type=raw``.
+Changes required for fitting to raw data are to the ``mxData`` command to read in the data directly with ``type=raw``.

-Using matrices instead of paths, our ``mxMatrix`` command for the expected covariance matrix now specifies a 2x2 matrix with all elements free.
-Start values have to be given only for the unique elements (diagonal elements plus upper or lower diagonal elements), in this case we provide a list with values of 1 for the variances and .5 for the covariance
+Using matrices instead of paths, our ``mxMatrix`` command for the expected covariance matrix now specifies a **2x2** matrix with all elements free.
+Start values have to be given only for the unique elements (diagonal elements plus upper or lower diagonal elements), in this case we provide a list with values of 1 for the variances and 0.5 for the covariance

 .. code-block:: r